Details of some of my hardware designs can be found on-line:

-My Amateur Radio Link provides information regarding some of the more interesting accomplishments I have made in nearly 30 years as an Advanced Class Amateur Radio Operator, including:
+My Amateur Radio Link provides information regarding some of the more interesting accomplishments I have made in over 30 years as an Advanced Class Amateur Radio Operator, including:

 A conversation ISS astronaut Frank Culbertson and I had via Amateur Radio in October 2001 was featured on the BBC in January 2013.